Keisarinn/SLT/README.md

     cd slt-coding-exercises

-(4) Create a branch for yourself, i.e.
+(4) Create a branch for yourself, from where all your exercises are derived later:

     git branch your-legi-number

-    This branch is used to derive all your exercises from.

 **Adding code**